Pygmy hippopotamus: Behavior

+The behavior of the pygmy hippopotamus differs from the common hippo in many ways.
+Much of its behavior is more similar to that of a tapir, though this is an effect of convergent evolution.
+While the common hippopotamus is gregarious, pygmy hippos live either alone or in small groups, typically a mated pair or a mother and calf.
+Pygmy hippos tend to ignore each other rather than fight when they meet.
+Field studies have estimated that male pygmy hippos range over 1.85 km2, while the range of a female is 0.4 to 0.6 km2.
 Pygmy hippos spend most of the day hidden in rivers.
 They will rest in the same spot for several days in a row, before moving to a new spot.
 At least some pygmy hippos make use of dens or burrows that form in river banks.
 It is unknown if the pygmy hippos help create these dens, or how common it is to use them.
 Though a pygmy hippopotamus has never been observed burrowing, other artiodactyls, such as warthogs, are burrowers.

 Diet

 Like the common hippopotamus, the pygmy hippopotamus emerges from the water at dusk to feed.
 It relies on game trails to travel through dense forest vegetation.
 It marks trails by vigorously waving its tail while defecating to further spread its feces.
 The pygmy hippopotamus spends about six hours a day foraging for food.